samuelmurray/gaussian-process/README.md

 ## Requirements

-Running the code requires Python 3.6+ and the following packages: NumPy, Scipy, Scikit-learn and matplotlib.
+Running the code requires Python 3.6+ and the following packages: NumPy, Matplotlib, SciPy and scikit-learn.
 To install them with pip, run

 ```
 $ pip3 install -e .